JustinSQiu/STAT-4830-curriculum-learning-project/README.md

    export WANDB_TOKEN=...
    ```

-4. **Training:**: If you are on a slurm cluster, you can simply do as follows from the root folder after modifying the paths in the script to point to the corret locations.
+4. **Training:** If you are on a slurm cluster, you can simply do as follows from the root folder after modifying the paths in the script to point to the corret locations.
    ```bash
    cd src/reasoning_context_model
    sbatch scripts/train.sh